 Certificate of Insurance (General Liability) naming the City and County of San Francisco as additionally insured with coverage not less than $1 Million.

-Written confirmation from a California Registered Engineer that no appropriate space within the owner’s property is available to install the vault and that provides specific and detailed information regarding the need for the vault to be placed within the public right of way and not within private property (NOTE: The plans and letter of confirmation shall be wet stamped and signed by the Engineer).
+Written confirmation from a licensed design professional that no appropriate space within the owner’s property is available to install the vault and that provides specific and detailed information regarding the need for the vault to be placed within the public right of way and not within private property (NOTE: The plans and letter of confirmation shall be wet stamped and signed by the designer).

 A letter from PG&E authorizing the applicant and/or contractor to excavate and install a vault on PG&E's behalf.

 Transformer Vault shall be installed and located in such a manner that occupies a minimum area of sub-sidewalk space.

 A minimum of four (4) feet from the face of the curb to the outer wall of the vault shall be provided for existing and proposed facilities of the City and public utility companies.
 (NOTE: Some areas may require a greater clear zone for other municipal structures such as Muni overhead line risers, public pay toilets, etc; NOTE 2: PG&E typically requires a minimum three (3) foot clearance from the building/property line and discourages the placement of transformer vaults within existing/proposed driveways, to accommodate their work space).